 - Keep an eye on that upgrade.
 If you currently have a second chance account, be sure to check in regularly with your bank to see when you can upgrade to a regular account.
 This will unlock more useful banking features that you can take advantage of.

 Conclusion and Next Steps

-If you’re unsure where to begin, we highly recommend starting off your new banking journey with CIT Bank.
-In particular, their Savings Connect account tops the list of non-ChexSystems accounts on the market, since it provides free online and mobile banking as well as an industry-leading interest yield.
+If you’re unsure where to begin, we highly recommend starting off your new banking journey with Chime.
+In particular, their Savings account tops the list of non-ChexSystems accounts on the market, since it provides free online and mobile banking as well as an industry-leading interest yield.